DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 HTML etc. It can upload your data directly into Google Sheets, and can create or update statements on Wikidata.
 You can also export reconciled data to Wikidata, or export your Wikidata schema for future use with other OpenRefine projects.
-The ‘Export’ button is located at the far right of the OpenRefine interface.
+The "Export" button is located at the far right of the OpenRefine interface.

 There are other types of exporting data from OpenRefine based on how one